polterguy/magic/README.md

 Magic is a Super DYR starter kit for your ASP.NET Core web APIs, that brings the ideas of DRY (_"Don't Repeat Yourself"_) to a new level.
-If you follow a small recipe as you create your controller endpoints, services, view models, and database models, you will literally start out with 80% of your job done, and you can wrap CRUD operations in HTTP REST endpoints extremely rapidly.
+If you follow a small recipe as you create your controller endpoints, services, view models, and database models, you will literally start out with 80% of your job done, and you can wrap any CRUD operations into your HTTP REST endpoints extremely rapidly.
-The project is hence in such a way a template for your own projects, allowing you to _"hit the ground running"_ as you start out your next project.
-Magic is best suited for database applications, where you need to wrap your database tables, and present these to some client, using an HTTP REST API.
-Basically, for all your CRUD needs, all you need to do to create your Magic wrapper, is to create a service, a contract (service interface), a controller, and declare your models (view model and database model).
-After you have correctly declared these types, Magic simply takes care of the rest for you automagically.
-You don't even need to create your database.
-Even creating your database will be automagically done by Magic if you map your objects correctly using nHibernate.
+The project's purpose is to be a starter kit for your own projects, allowing you to _"hit the ground running"_.
+Magic is best suited for database applications.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=M3uKdPAvS1I">